tarekfb/tbermalm/README.md

 # Quix - https://tbermalm.tech/quix/
 This is a tool for indexing IMDB ratings by movie titles.
 There is also support for storing selected movies in a database, which is accessed through a personal account.
+Google Chrome Lighthouse: [97-100-93-100](https://prnt.sc/105l7wv)

 ## Why
 Primarily, I wanted to teach myself web technologies through starting _and finishing_ a personal project involving api technology, css, html, js and database functionality.